An error occurred during search results load.

 This leads to a bit different timing and size characteristics of the resulting code.

-The multithreaded deadlock is a canonical example of such defect.
+The multithreaded deadlock is a canonical example of such a defect.

 Let's take a look on concrete example.

 Suppose your obfuscated application suffers from intermittent multithreaded deadlock.

 You want to fix that.

 .exe file without debugging information.

 The next logical step is to find the source file names and line numbers where deadlock occurs.
 Being a quick and somewhat lazy person, you temporarily disable obfuscation for your assembly.
 Then you build it just to find out that deadlock does not occur anymore.

 You think: “Hm... probably the issue is tied to that exact obfuscated file somehow”.
 You enable obfuscation again for that assembly.
 Then you build it.
 The deadlock shows itself again.